aws-asean-builders/aws-summit2019-techfest/README.md

-**NOTE:** After reading the description below, choose the programming language of your choice and follow that link to full instructions to complete this tutorial.
-You will clone a specific branch of this repository for complete instructions, **not** this master branch where only a description of the workshop exists.
+**NOTE:** After reading the description below, you will clone a specific branch of this repository for complete instructions, **not** this master branch where only a description of the workshop exists.

 # Build a Modern Application on AWS